UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 >[!NOTE]
->The Context and BitcodeModule are Disposable types in Llvm.NET to manage some complex and hidden ownership transfers that can hapen with the different froms of JIT/Execution engines.
+>The Context and BitcodeModule are Disposable types in Llvm.NET to manage some complex and hidden ownership transfers that can happen with the different forms of JIT/Execution engines.
 This may not always be true in future versions of the library, but for now they must be disposable.

 >[!CAUTION]